-Self-awareness and being aware of how we influence our surroundings is part of human growth.
-It is something to aspire to, yet requires some commitment and action on our part.
+Self-awareness and being aware of how we influence our surroundings is part of human growth and the first step towards greater agency.
+It requires some commitment and action on our part.
+At ThinkThru-TalkThru we believe each one of us has the power to choose agency.

 At least two things are necessary to set this process in motion.
 One is spending time with ourselves and thinking through ideas on our own.
-The other is spending time with others, talking and thinking through ideas together.
+The other is spending time with others, talking and thinking through ideas together, one-on-one or in larger groups.

 The added benefit of communal thinking is that we receive insights on how we affect the people around us and our environment.
-This gives us more food for thought, which will hopefully change the way we interact, for the better…as well as change the feedback we receive from others.
+This gives us more food for thought, which will hopefully change our actions for the better…as well as change the feedback we receive from others.

 For each of us the starting point is different and is largely dependent on our personalities and our backgrounds.
-ThinkThru-TalkThru aims to provide both resources and opportunities for considered thinking and talking to happen.
+ThinkThru-TalkThru aims to provide both resources and opportunities for considered thinking and talking to happen in one-on-one coaching and in dialogues.

 Dialogue inspires self-awareness.